adamborowski/cuvie/README.md

 This is online task developed for the recruitment process.
 ## See it online
 http://cuvie.herokuapp.com/

-Don't forget to visit [About](https://cuvie.herokuapp.com/about) page/
+Don't forget to visit [About](https://cuvie.herokuapp.com/about) page